-How wonderful it would be to have a bathroom like this one (by Agape Design)!
-Simple lines, gleaming white surfaces, not a toiletry in sight…ahh…
+How wonderful it would be to have a bathroom with simple lines, gleaming white surfaces, not a toiletry in sight…ahh…

 Seem out of reach?
 Don’t despair!
 You can achieve a similar “clean and serene” look in your own home—even if designer Italian fixtures aren’t in the budget.

 Just follow these ten tips for creating a minimalist bathroom, and you’ll have a space that soothes your soul while you brush your teeth.

 1. Empty all the (moveable) contents out of the bathroom.
 Yes, really.
 You’ll be surprised how many things you’ll find that don’t really need to be there: that moisturizer that made you break out, the hotel samples you brought home from your last vacation, the curling iron you haven’t used in a decade.